RobinDev/DataTablesPHP/README.md

 **Compatible with the last version of DataTables (1.10.x).**

 Server-side part inspired from [Allan Jardine's Class SSP](https://github.com/DataTables/DataTables/blob/master/examples/server_side/scripts/ssp.class.php).
-Improve in order to don't trust user input.
+Improve in order to don't trust user input and the join possibilities.

 ## Todo
 It will come in the next days :